morrislaptop/error-tracker-adapter/README.md

 Track errors and exceptions through the most popular SaaS platforms.

-**Error Tracker Adapter** is a PHP library which helps you track exceptions and errors in your application by providing a powerful abstraction layer for error tracker SaaS platforms.
+**Error Tracker Adapter** is a PHP library which helps you track exceptions and errors in your application by providing a powerful abstraction layer for error tracker SaaS platforms and / or local repositories like emails and log files.

 It has been created on two main principles:

 * [Code to an interface and not an implemenation](https://www.google.co.uk/?q=code%20to%20an%20interface)
 * [Protecting yourself from third party APIs breaking your application](http://butunclebob.com/ArticleS.JamesGrenning.AlternativeToTheHopeAndPrayMethod)

+## Architecture

+### SaaS Platforms

-The supported platforms (adapters) are:
+SaaS platforms are supported via the use of adapters, the currently supported platforms are:

 * [X] [Sentry](https://getsentry.com/) via [raven/raven](https://github.com/getsentry/raven-php)
 * [X] [Bugsnag](https://bugsnag.com/) via [bugsnag/bugsnag](https://github.com/bugsnag/bugsnag-php)